Shine Bright Like a Diamond: The Diamond in the Rough

 I don't get to proclaim my sin as less offensive than that of my neighbors, family, friends or foes.
 To claim my righteousness would be to place myself on a pedestal where I would sit proudly until the winds of yet another dose of refinement kick me to its base.

-We must attempt to realize that when placing ourselves in higher regard than You or our brothers and sisters we have again failed.
+We must attempt to realize that when placing ourselves in higher regard than our brothers and sisters we have again failed.
 When not accepting that to look at others inequities as greater than our own, we are being to some degree delusional.
-We need only get out the mirror to see the sinner that is reflecting back and again we are humbled.
+We need to get out the mirror to see the sinner reflecting back and then we are humbled.